MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enrollment-status.md

 </table>

 > [!NOTE]
 > Be aware that the "Only show page to devices provisioned by out-of-box experience (OOBE)" setting above is not only applicable to Windows Autopilot devices.
-If set to No, the user ESP splash screen will be shown to the second and subsequent users, including on co-managed devices.
-For additional information, refer to the 'SkipUserStatusPage' setting referenced in the [ESP troubleshooting page](https://docs.microsoft.com/en-us/intune/windows-enrollment-status#troubleshooting).
+If set to No, the user ESP splash screen will be shown to the second and subsequent users on any MDM enrolled device, including co-managed devices.
+If you intend for the ESP page to only be displayed to Autopilot devices during initial provisioning - consider leaving the default policy set to No, and create a new ESP profile set to Yes and targeted to an Autopilot devices group.
+For additional information, refer to the 'SkipUserStatusPage' setting referenced in the [ESP troubleshooting page](https://docs.microsoft.com/intune/windows-enrollment-status#troubleshooting).

 ## Turn on default Enrollment Status Page for all users